richardaubin/co-cart/README.md

 #### 🔧 Built to Solve Real Headless Challenges

-If you’ve struggled to decouple WooCommerce, CoCart is your solution:
+If your finding it hard to decouple WooCommerce from WordPress due to hitting roadblocks.
+CoCart can help by providing all the essential features you need to start building a headless eCommerce experience.

 - ✅ **Source of Truth**
   Built on WooCommerce’s native Data Stores API and mirrors Woo hooks.
 Broad compatibility from the start.